MartinBINARD/MartinBINARD/README.md

 ### Hi there 👋

-I am Martin from France.:fr: I developed my Frond-end skills in Quasar and VueJS and i am interested in Javascript frameworks such as React.
+I am Martin from France.:fr: I developed my Frond-end skills in React with TypeScript and i already have experience in VueJS / Quasar.
+I am interested in Javascript frameworks.

-- 🔭 I’m currently rebuilding a social network with Quasar.
+- 🔭 I’m currently building a Geocahing App in React with TypeScript on a private repo and it will be deployed soon.
-- 🌱 I’m currently learning React with TypeScript.
+- 🌱 I’m currently learning JEST and implementing test unit in this App.
-- 👯 I’m looking to collaborate on project.
+- 👯 I’m currently collaborating on a private project.
 - ⚡ Fun fact: By the way, i am working on Linux environment :penguin:.

 ---